How to Buy a Home Warranty

 It depends.
 Home warranties can certainly save you money and provide valuable peace of mind, but they don’t make sense for everyone.

 If your home and its systems are fairly new, chances are you won’t need to cash in on a home warranty for a while.
-This means you might fork out a good many years worth of annual fees to your warranty provider before needing their help.
+This means you might fork out a many years’ worth of annual fees to your warranty provider before needing its help.
 Also, newer house systems are often already covered under manufacturer warranties, making a home warranty unnecessary.

 The same goes for appliances.
 If they’re new, they probably still have manufacturer coverage.
 Home warranties also make somewhat less sense for folks who are diligent in maintaining their home’s appliances and systems and who do most repairs themselves.